Research

 Environmentalism as Long-Term Good Provision: Evidence from Forest Conservation, Draft

 This article develops a novel institutional theory of long-term environmental good provision, particularly forest conservation.
-Long-term goods, or those for which payoffs are delayed or spread over time, are more likely to be provided by states with long-term institutions, or those with low discount rates and inter-temporal commitment mechanisms.
+Long goods, or those for which payoffs are delayed over time, are more likely to be provided by states with long institutions, or those with low discount rates and inter-temporal commitment mechanisms.
 Leveraging recent institutional theories, I argue that party institutionalization lengthens institutional time horizons while constraints on the executive allows inter-temporal commitment.
-Both features therefore predict long-term environmental good provision.
-Environmental goods are frequently long term because feedback from ecological systems creates tipping points or vicious cycles, meaning that current actions may be costless today but contribute to significant damage in future periods.
+Both features therefore predict long environmental good provision.
+Environmental protection is frequently a long problem because feedback from ecological systems creates tipping points or vicious cycles, meaning that current actions may be costless today but contribute to significant damage in future periods.
 Understanding the implications of the inter-temporal nature of many environmental goods is especially important because a large share of environmental goods, such as forest conservation, are not explained by traditional approaches which focus on public goods models for symmetric and non-excludable goods.
-I test my theory with cross-national time-series data on forest coverage, demonstrating that forest protection is not predicted by public goods theory but is well predicted by long-term institutions.
+I test my theory with cross-national time-series data on forest coverage, demonstrating that forest protection is not predicted by public goods theory but is well predicted by long institutions.

 Work in Progress: